particle-iot/docs/src/content/reference/device-os/firmware.md

 {{#if has-cellular}}
 **Data Usage Warning**

-When using a Particle SIM with the {{device}}, be careful interacting with web hosts with `UDP` or libraries using `UDP`.
+When using a Particle SIM with the device, be careful interacting with web hosts with `UDP` or libraries using `UDP`.
 These can use a lot of data in a short period of time resulting in a higher bill.
 To keep the data usage low, use [`Particle.publish`](#particle-publish-) along with [webhooks](/tutorials/device-cloud/webhooks/).
 {{/if}} {{!-- has-cellular --}}

 ### begin()